"

 “We do not learn from experience.
 We learn from reflecting on experience.”
 John Dewey (1933)

-The fundamental theories and models of reflection and reflective practice were born initially from the work of Dewey and Schön.
+The fundamental theories and models of reflection and reflective practice were initially born from the work of Dewey and Schön.
 A century ago, John Dewey emphasized the importance of involving the learner in reflection.
-He believed that our experiences shape us, and when reflective practice is part of learning, meaning and relevancy is created, which initiates growth and change (Dewey, 1933).
+He believed that our experiences shape us, and when reflective practice is part of learning, meaning and relevance are created, which initiates growth and change (Dewey, 1933).

 The Concept of Experiential Learning starts with disturbance or uncertainty then to definition of the problem then to formulation of a thesis to reasoning and testing and lastly idea concept.